beria-kalpelbe/Bird-Call-Detection/README.md

-# Bird-Call-Detection
-Deep Learning In Bio-acoustic: Application in Bbrd call detection
+# Deep Learning In Bio-acoustic: Application in Bbrd call detection